Belleville Lake: Health concerns

 Belleville Lake often experiences algal blooms late in the summer, which must be frequently tested to determine their level of toxicity.
 The Michigan Department of Health and Human Services monitors the water quality and issues advisories when the bacteria levels in the water may pose a health threat.
 Most algal blooms are green algae and pose no threat, but accumulating cyanobacteria and perfluorooctanesulfonatecan (PFOS) can result in harmful algal blooms that can have negative health affects.
 When this bacteria is present, prolonged contact with the water is not advised, although occasional contact with PFOS is not considered a health concern.
 Regardless of water quality, swimming is not a common recreational activity on the lake.
+The only public swimming area is a small beachfront within Van Buren Park on the north shores of the lake.

 When algae levels reach a high enough level to pose a threat, a "Do Not Eat" fish advisory is issued and posted at all access points along the lake.
 Boating and fishing are still allowed, but fishermen are advised to catch and release only.